Need to get dinner on the table in short order? Try our Easy Chicken Lo Mein recipe.

 And we are keeping it zesty with the one-two combo of hoisin sauce, soy sauce, and a few spices.

-Lots of flavors, quick and easy to prepare.
+It has lots of flavors and is quick and easy to prepare.
 Can’t anybody tell me this recipe isn’t a keeper?

 What You Need To Make Our Easy Lo Mein